 The Visa Waiver Programme (VWP) allows most British passport holders to enter the US for up to 90 days without a visa for a limited time, such as for a holiday, certain types of business visit and transit to another country.
 If you're arriving by air or sea, you need to be authorised by the Electronic System for Travel Authorisation (ESTA) before you travel.

 If you are not a UK national, contact the American embassy in the country where you are currently residing about how to obtain visas and work permits.
 If you are living in the UK, go to the Embassy of the United States in the UK.

-- Currency: American dollar ($)
+Currency: US dollar ($)

-Type of government: democratic federal republic with a constitution at its core.
+Type of government: constitutional federal republic